Rajesh9825/Assignments/PythonAssignment.md

     True and False and True -> False

     1 or 0 or 0 -> True
-...

 Q20.
 What are conditional statements in Python?

-Ans:  	== , Equals to condition
+	== , Equals to condition
 	!= , Not Equals to condition
 	> , Greater than condition
 	< , Less than condition
 	>= , Greater than and Equals to condition
 	<= , Less than and Equals to condition

 Q21.
 What is use of 'if', 'elif' and 'else' keywords?

-Ans: if, elif, else this keywords we use in nested if-else condition.
+	if, elif, else this keywords we use in nested if-else condition.

 Q22.
 Write a code to take the age of person as an input and if age >= 18 display "I can vote".
 If age is < 18 display "I can't vote".

-Ans: 	age=int(input("Enter age of person:"))
+	age=int(input("Enter age of person:"))
 	if age >= 18:
 		print("I can Vote")
 	else:
 		print("I can't Vote")

 Q23.
 Write a code that displays the sum of all the even numbers from the given list.
 ```
 numbers = [12, 75, 150, 180, 145, 525, 50]
 ```
+Ans:

-Ans: 	numbers = [12, 75, 150, 180, 145, 525, 50]
+	numbers = [12, 75, 150, 180, 145, 525, 50]
         Result=0
         for i in numbers:
                 if (i % 2) == 0 :